Guidance in Delivering Value Through Architecture

 You can create and deploy business and enterprise architectures that improve organizational understanding, increase business opportunities, support agility, and deliver value.
-Cutter’s Architecture team delivers continuous insights based on their hands-on experience assisting organizations worldwide.
+Cutter’s Business & Enterprise Architecture team delivers continuous insights based on their hands-on experience assisting organizations worldwide.

 Data architecture as currently practiced is beset with a range of problems, many of which are described in a recent issue of Cutter Business Technology Journal — as are some solutions to some of the problems.
 However, I contend that we need to return to basics in decision making and ask how decisions are actually made by people and in organizations.